-Please refer to the "Air Bag Mechanism" section on page 19 below and the "Description of Air Bag Mechanism" section on pages 39 to 40 of this document for further information of the Air Bag Mechanism.
+Please refer to the "Air Bag Mechanism" section on pages 19 to 20 below and the "Description of Air Bag Mechanism" section on pages 38 to 39 of this document for further information of the Air Bag Mechanism.

-Adjustments and Extraordinary Events: The Issuer has the right to make adjustments to the terms of the Certificates if certain events, including any capitalisation issue, rights issue, extraordinary distributions, merger, delisting, insolvency (as more specifically set out in the terms and conditions of the Certificates) occur in respect of the Underlying Stock.
+Adjustments and Extraordinary Events:

+The Issuer has the right to make adjustments to the terms of the Certificates if certain events including the following take place: if the Index or the PR Index, as the case may be, is calculated and published by a successor to the Index Sponsor, if the Index or the PR Index, as the case may be, is replaced or modified or if the Index Sponsor fails to calculate and publish the Index on or prior to the Valuation Date (other than as a result of a Market Disruption Event) (as more specifically set out in the terms and conditions of the Certificates).
 For the avoidance of doubt, no notice will be given if the Issuer determines that adjustments will not be made.

-Underlying Stock Currency: Hong Kong Dollar ("HKD")
+Reference Currency: Hong Kong Dollar ("HKD")